cqse/teamscale-jacoco-agent/agent/README.md

 - `teamscale-commit`: the commit (Format: `branch:timestamp`) which has been used to build the system under test.
   Teamscale uses this to map the coverage to the corresponding source code.
 Thus, this must be the exact code commit from the VCS that was deployed.
 For an alternative see `teamscale-commit-manifest-jar` and `teamscale-git-properties-jar`.
+- `obfuscate-security-related-outputs`: Boolean value determining if security critical information such as access keys are obfuscated when printing them to the console or into the log (Default is true).

   If **Git** is your VCS, you can get the commit info via